Trevorton27/nickPReactExpenseTracker/README.md

 ![](./src/ReactExpenseTrackerScreenshot.png)

 ## Project Summary

 This was an extremely fun and challenging app to build at this stage in my programming journey.
 This was the first application I have ever built using the React framework.
+I learned how to implement props, state, components, and the difference between class-based and functional components.
 This was also the first app that I built using Bootstrap.
 This was a welcome relief of some of the challenges of making a Mobile-Responsive application!
-I hope to add some features in the future such as a budget indicator, currency types with icons, and catagories that track percentages of Food, Utilities, Entertainment etc.
+I hope to add some features in the future such as a budget indicator, currency types with icons, and catagories that track percentages of Food, Utilities, and Entertainment etc...

 ## About Me